 Upon purchase of a crib, you must follow its instructions to ensure safety.
 Read directions for crib assembly, use, and care.
 Use a tight-fitting fitted sheet.
 Do not hang items above or on the crib with a ribbon or string.

 Baby walkers can also be a serious hazard to your little one.
-According to Healthychildren.org, there are no benefits for a baby to be put in a walker.
+According to Healthychildren.org, there are no benefits to put a baby in a walker.
 In fact, many walker injuries happen while the baby is being supervised.
-Walkers accelerate your child’s movement, which can increase injury risk.
-Do not buy your child a walker, as it is also not necessary for aiding your child’s movement.
+Walkers accelerate your child’s movement, which can increase the injury risk.
+Do not buy your child a walker, as it is also unnecessary for aiding your child’s movement.
 These things are an injury risk, and not worth the purchase.

 You can use a baby sling, but you must take measures to ensure your baby’s safety.
 As with any other product, always follow instructions.
 Follow the weight requirements for the baby’s sling.
 Make sure that your baby’s breathing is not obstructed.
 Ensure their face is not covered by either the sling or your body.
 If you are breastfeeding your baby while they are in the baby sling, change their position after feeding to make sure their head is facing up and clear of the sling and your body.
 Make sure your baby’s knees are bent, and rather than their waist while they are inside the sling.
 This allows them to be set securely inside.
 Always check your baby frequently while they are in the sling.

 Baby powder, especially talc-based ones, can be a risk, as its particles can be accidentally inhaled by your child.
 According to the American Academy of Pediatrics, the baby powder may cause breathing difficulties and even lung damage.
 It can be difficult to keep baby powder out of the air.